HEAT-Lab-BSU/ME-401-project2/deliverables/README.md

 # Project Deliverables

-This repository contains the example deliverables for the project — a **technical report** and **presentation** detailing the outcomes and process used in the engineering analysis.
+This directory contains example deliverables for the project — a **technical report** and **presentation** detailing the outcomes and process used in the engineering analysis.

 ## Contents